Trump posts campaign video of Arlington National Cemetery visit after 'incident'

 "We can confirm there was an incident," a statement from Arlington read.

-On Tuesday night, NPR reported that a source had told the publication that two Trump campaign officials engaged in a verbal and physical altercation with an Arlington Cemetery staff member during former Trump's visit.
+While the cemetery did not immediately provide specifics, NPR reported that a source had told the publication that two Trump campaign officials engaged in a verbal and physical altercation with a cemetery staff member during Trump's visit, which came on the third anniversary of the deaths of 13 service members during the U.S. withdrawal from Afghanistan.

 The alleged altercation took place after the Trump campaign officials were asked not to take photos and videos in Section 60, a section of the cemetery where recent U.S. veterans are buried, NPR reported.